 - a.
-All associated hardware equipment needed at the system developer's facility for planning, analyzing, designing, building, and testing functionalities that can be attributed to specific functional/business areas or modules within the custom application, enterprise service, and enterprise/management information systems. - b.
+All associated hardware equipment needed at the system developer's facility for planning, analyzing, designing, building, and testing functionalities that can be attributed to specific functional/business areas or modules within the custom application, enterprise service, and enterprise/management. - b.
 The hardware equipment necessary at the system integrator's facility for developing the set of software artifacts for specific external system interfaces. - c.
-Deployment hardware at each test site - J.4.3 System Level Integration.
-This element includes all effort and equipment to assemble, integrate, and test the entire IS/DBS system as a whole at the system developer's facility. - J.4.4 Common Elements.
-Common WBS elements and definitions for all commodities can be found at Appendix K.3.
-Several commodities have unique elements that are applied which also appear in Appendix K, specifically, Space Systems (K.4); Launch Systems (K.5); Information Systems/Defense Business Systems (K.6); and Strategic Missile Systems (K.7).
+Deployment hardware at each site.

+J.4.2.5.2 System Level Services 1...n (Specify).
+This element includes all associated services needed by the system developer for planning, analyzing, designing, building, and testing functionalities that can be attributed to all systems.
+Includes, for example: